-Ventrodorsal (VD) Hip extended radiographs still have a place in veterinary practice.
+Ventrodorsal (VD) Hip extended radiographs still have a place in Veterinary practice.
 Most breed societies still use this view as the standard for measuring hip laxity in dogs and giving a dog a score.
 The PennHIP technique still uses this view as one part of the exam.
-The other two views compress the hips into the acetabulum (hip socket) then measure the difference in movement when the hips are distracted (pulled out from the socket).
+The other two views compress the hips into the acetabulum (hip socket), then measure the difference in a movement when the hips are distracted (pulled out from the socket).

 This change in position is a more accurate way of measuring laxity in the joint compared to the traditional view, which can sometimes make hip joints appear tighter than they actually are.

 The PennHIP procedure has strict quality control guidelines to ensure results are accurate.
 All veterinarians taking the radiographs need to be certified, and all radiographs must be assessed through one central location, eliminating the large variability obtained with scoring hips in the traditional manner.

 The PennHIP procedure may be performed at 16 weeks old onwards.
 Multiple studies have shown consistency of results as the animal ages, meaning predictions can be made from a much earlier age compared to the traditional view, which must be between 1-2 years old.

 What happens to the dog during the PennHIP procedure?

 It is critical to ensure that all the muscles surrounding the hips are relaxed so as we can obtain a true reading of how loose they are.
 To obtain this, a light general anesthesia is required.